unccv/course_project/README.md

 Group + topic assignment details will be discussed in class.

 **Deliverables:**
+A printed one page writeup with including your group member names, grad/undergrad status, a "primary contact" member of your group with phone number and email listed, a one-paragraph writeup of your chosen topic, and a proposed final technology demo.

 ## 2. Customer Research
+Here we will generally follow the [Lean Startup](https://en.wikipedia.org/wiki/Lean_startup) methodology.
+A nice summary of the relevant key ideas is Steve Blank's Customer Development Manifesto:

+---

+**A Startup Is a Temporary Organization Designed to Search for A Repeatable and Scalable Business Model**

+1. There Are No Facts Inside Your Building, So Get Outside
+2. Pair Customer Development with Agile Development
+3. Failure is an Integral Part of the Search
+4. Make Continuous Iterations and Pivots
+5. No Business Plan Survives First Contact with Customers So Use a Business Model Canvas
+6. Design Experiments and Test to Validate Your Hypothesis
+7. Agree on Market Type.
+It Changes Everything
+8. Startup Metrics Differ from Those in Existing Companies
+9. Fast Decision-Making, Cycle Time, Speed and Tempo
+10. It's All About Passion
+11. Startup Job Titles Are Very Different from a Large Company's
+12. Preserve All Cash Until Needed.
+Then Spend.
+13. Communicate and Share Learning
+14. Customer Development Success Begins With Buy-In

+---

+To whom will you provide value?
+What problem will your Computer Vision solution solve, and for whom?
+What are their pain points?

+**Extra Credit**

+**Deliverables:**
+Printed 3-5 page writeup summarizing customer research + learning.

 ## 3. Literature Review + Competitive Analysis